 “Foolishness is bound in the heart of a child; but the rod of correction shall drive it far from him.”
 (Prov.22:15).

 “The rod and reproof give wisdom: but a child left to himself bringeth his mother to shame.”
-(Prov.29:15).
-[Emphasis mine].
+(Prov.29:15) [Emphasis mine].

-As the child must learn, through repeated correction, to submit to the parent’s will, so must we painfully learn that we are not in charge; as blood bought children of God we must cease attempting to control our lives.
-Just as the young child, for his own good, must learn to live within certain boundaries, the same holds true of us.
+That there are unmistakable parallels regarding Biblical wisdom concerning physical parenting and God’s dealings with us should be apparent.
+As the child must learn, through repeated correction, to submit to the parent’s will, so must we painfully learn that we are not in charge; as blood-bought children of God, we must cease attempting to control our lives.
+Just as the young child, for his good, must learn to live within certain boundaries, the same is true of believers.

 Because surrender is at the heart of the sanctification process, we must continually learn and relearn under the chastening hand of a loving Father until we can daily say, as did our Saviour, “…nevertheless not my will, but thine, be done.”

-“For whom the Lord loveth he chasteneth…”
+“For whom the Lord loveth he chasteneth….”

 - “Ye have not yet resisted unto blood, striving against sin.

-5. And ye have forgotten the exhortation which speaketh unto you as children, My son, despise not thou the chastening of the Lord, nor faint when thou art rebuked of him:
+- And ye have forgotten the exhortation which speaketh unto you as children, My son, despise not thou the chastening of the Lord, nor faint when thou art rebuked of him:

-6. For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth.
+- For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth.

-7. If ye endure chastening, God dealth with you as sons; for what son is he whom the father chaseneth not?”
+- If ye endure chastening, God dealth with you as sons; for what son is he whom the father chaseneth not?”

-8. But if ye be without chastisement, whereof all are partakers, then are ye bastards, and not sons.
+- But if ye be without chastisement, whereof all are partakers, then are ye bastards, and not sons.

-9. Furthermore we have had fathers of our flesh which corrected us, and we gave them reverence: shall we not much rather be in subjection unto the Father of spirits, and live?”
+- Furthermore we have had fathers of our flesh which corrected us, and we gave them reverence: shall we not much rather be in subjection unto the Father of spirits, and live?”

-10. For they verily for a few days chastened us after their own pleasure; but he for our profit, that we might be partakers of his holiness.”
+- For they verily for a few days chastened us after their own pleasure; but he for our profit, that we might be partakers of his holiness.”